 The primary objective of the Company's capital management is to maximize the shareholder value.
-The Company's primary objective when managing capital is to ensure that it The primary objective of the Company's capital management is to maximize the snareholder value.
 The Company's primary objective when managing capital is to ensure that it maintains an efficient capital structure and healthy capital ratios and safeguard the Company's ability to continue as a going concern in order to support its business and provide maximum returns for shareholders.
 The Company also proposes to maintain an optimal capital structure to reduce the cost of capital.
-No changes were made in the objectives, policies or processes during the year ended 31st March, 2020 and 31st March, 2019 borrowings, trade and other payables less cash and short term deposits.
+No changes were made in the objectives, policies or processes during the year ended March 31, 2020 and March 31, 2019.

 For the purpose of the Company's capital management, capital includes issued capital, share premium and all other equity reserves.
-Net debt includes, interest bearing loans and
+Net debt includes, interest bearing loans and borrowings, trade and other payables less cash and short term deposits.